Dobiasd/articles/creating_a_replacement_for_the_switch_statement_in_cpp_that_also_works_for_strings.md

             [](){ say("wat?"); });
 ```

 But that adds quite some syntactical noise.
 So let's try to find a way to defer a function call in some other way.
 This is surprisingly easy in C++.
 We just need a function that takes another function `f` and a list of arguments and returns a nullary function, that runs f with the given arguments when called.
-As an exercise we can write it on our own instead of using [`std::bind`](http://en.cppreference.com/w/cpp/utility/functional/bind).
+Since we are doing some mental gymnastics exercise here anyway, we can write it on our own instead of using [`std::bind`](http://en.cppreference.com/w/cpp/utility/functional/bind).

 ```c++
 template<typename F, typename...
 Args>